By Geoff Williams

 Only Use Vet-Approved Flea and Tick Treatment Methods

+So, which dog flea and tick control is the best?
 While it may be tempting to try and treat fleas and ticks on your own, it’s important to consult with your veterinarian to find the best—and safest—option for you and your pets.

 “An honest attempt by some well meaning pet owners sometimes ends up causing some untoward side effects in their pets," says Hutchinson.